Appointment of Enduring Guardian

 - decide where you live?

-on your behalf if you lose the capacity to make such decisions.
+An enduring guardian is someone you trust who acts in your interests about health and lifestyle decisions on your behalf (e.g. medical or dental treatment) if you lose the capacity to make such decisions.

 An Enduring Guardianship starts to operate only if you can no longer make your own health and lifestyle decisions.